lennyleadership/zhichang/content/docs/01 Interview Experience/25 MB Hydro Lab Tech/Interview Prep/04_teamwork_questions.md

 The outcomes were: The turn-around-time and data quality were affected.

 At that time, I was delegated to oversee the lab operation.
 I did two things.
 One thing was that I submitted a service ticket to the IT group asking for support.
-Another thing was that I came up with two work-around solutions, 1) create a QC batch generator； 2）
+Another thing was that I came up with a work-around solution, 1) create a QC batch generator； 2）

 ---